DelfinaCare/once/README.md

 ### `per_thread`
 This instantiates the function once per thread, and will return a thread-local result for each separate thread.
 This is extremely convenient for expensive objects which are not thread-safe.
+Under the hood, this uses `threading.local` for its caching.

 ### `allow_reset`
 This exposes a `reset` method on the function, which will force the underlying function to be called again.
+The reset acts at the same scope as the underlying caching behavior, so a `per_thread` call will only act on that thread.
 ```python
 @once.once(allow_reset=True)
 def resettable_fn():